Global commons

-Global commons is a term typically used to describe international, supranational, and global resource domains in which common-pool resources are found.
-Global commons include the earth's shared natural resources, such as the high oceans, the atmosphere and outer space and the Antarctic in particular.
-Cyberspace may also meet the definition of a global commons.
+Global commons is a concept to describe international, supranational, and global resource domains in which common-pool resources are found.
+They are "areas that lie outside of the political reach of any one nation State".
+Global commons include the earth's shared natural resources, such as the high seas (international waters), the atmosphere and outer space and the Antarctic in particular.
+The global commons concept investigates how those shared resources that lie outside of national borders can be managed or governed.

 Definition and usage

 "Global commons" is a term typically used to describe international, supranational, and global resource domains in which common-pool resources are found.
 In economics, common goods are rivalrous and non-excludable, constituting one of the four main types of goods.
 A common-pool resource, also called a common property resource, is a special case of a common good (or public good) whose size or characteristics makes it costly, but not impossible, to exclude potential users.
 Examples include both natural or human-made resource domains (e.g., a "fishing hole" or an irrigation system).
 Unlike global public goods, global common-pool resources face problems of congestion, overuse, or degradation because they are subtractable (which makes them rivalrous).

 The term "commons" originates from the term common land in the British Isles.
 "Commoners rights" referred to traditional rights held by commoners, such as mowing meadows for hay or grazing livestock on common land held in the open field system of old English common law.
 Enclosure was the process that ended those traditional rights, converting open fields to private property.
 Today, many commons still exist in England, Wales, Scotland, and the United States, although their extent is much reduced from the millions of acres that existed until the 17th century.
 There are still over 7,000 registered commons in England alone.

-The term "global commons" is typically used to indicate the earth's shared natural resources, such as the deep oceans, the atmosphere, outer space and the Northern and Southern polar regions, the Antarctic in particular.

 According to the World Conservation Strategy, a report on conservation published by the International Union for Conservation of Nature and Natural Resources (IUCN) in collaboration with UNESCO and with the support of the United Nations Environment Programme (UNEP) and the World Wildlife Fund (WWF):

-Today, the Internet, World Wide Web and resulting cyberspace are often referred to as global commons.
+Some refer to the Internet, World Wide Web and resulting cyberspace as global commons.
+Cyberspace is more commonly called digital commons.
 Other usages sometimes include references to open access information of all kinds, including arts and culture, language and science, though these are more formally referred to as the common heritage of mankind.